-Caring for a family member who has a
+Caring for a family member or friend who has a

 disability or a chronic illness can be rewarding.
 But it's also demanding.
 One

 of the keys to being a successful caregiver is to manage stress by seeking

 support and taking care of yourself.
 Managing stress is especially important for a caregiver, because stress can weaken his or her immune system.
 A weak immune system makes the caregiver more likely to get sick.

 caregiving tasks or situations that trigger stress for you.
 Then you can focus

 on one or two things you can do that will help the most to reduce stress.
 Here

 Depression is common among caregivers.
 It's emotionally